featurist/httpism/readme.md

 See more about [apis](#apis).

+## In the Browser

+The browser version has a few differences from the node version:

+* Relative URLs are relative to the current browser location.
+* No support for streams.
+* Redirects aren't optional, browsers _always_ follow redirects.
+* Logging is removed, since most (if not all?) browsers now have a network debug tab.

+However, everything else works as described here.

+### Size

+* httpism.js: 17K
+* httpism.min.js: 8.3K
+* httpism.min.js.gz: 3.1K

 ## Logging

 httpism uses [debug](https://github.com/visionmedia/debug) so you can enable logging just by setting the `DEBUG` environment variable to `httpism:*`: